When you use meditation for intuition you will learn to hear your inner voice.

 Take this example:

 Imagine that you’re driving when you see a little girl on the side of the road.
-Your intuition immediately thinks that she might run out into the road.
+Your gut instinct immediately thinks that she might run out into the road.
 So you slow down.
 And sure enough, there she goes running into the middle of the road, and if your intuition hadn’t been on point you might have accidentally hit her.
 In times like those you don’t always have the time to think, so your intuition butts in and yells at you to do something.
 Either you listen or something dire might happen.

 In modern society we tend to favor logic and reasoning.
 But there are deeper states of mind.
 Intuition resides deep within.
 And it is one of the most powerful forces we have.